mauriciobarrev/Bank-attritions/README.md

 # Bank-attritions
-Machine Learning model to predict customer attrition in a bank
+Machine Learning binary classification model to predict customer attrition in a bank